amiaopensource/vrecord/README.md

 ```
 After selecting all of your options and clicking "OK" the you will be prompted to enter a unique ID for the file.
 After the ID is entered, the incoming video signal will be recorded to a file with some associated metadata files.
 When you are done recording, close the vrecord window.
 If you've set a time limit for capture the vrecord window should automatically close when the time limit has been reached.

 By default vrecord will create a video file, a bmdcapture log, a framemd5 file (which creates an MD5 hash value [AKA a checksum] for every frame of video), an ffmpeg log, an ffplay log, and a capture options log (which records the options that you selected in the GUI like codec and video bit depth).
 Vrecord can also create a [QC Tools](https://github.com/bavc/qctools) XML file, which records the characteristics of the video signal.
-This file can be imported into QC Tools for fast analysis.
+This file can be imported into QC Tools for further analysis.

 #### Options for Video Capture ####

 All of options in the vrecord GUI (which appears when running `vrecord -e`) or otherwise in text prompts are explained below.
 If you want to feel like a college freshman you can choose "Undeclared" for any of the options below.
 You will be prompted later to make a choice before the software actually starts recording:

-**Select a recording directory** — Choose the location (on an internal or external hard drive) where you want your resulting video files and metadata files to be saved.
+**Select a recording directory** — Choose the location (on an internal or external hard drive) where you want your resulting video files and logs to be saved.

 **Select video input** — Choose how the video signal will be entering the capture device.
 You can receive the video signal through Composite, SDI, Component, or S-Video cables.